ipeerbhai/TrekHouse/Arduino-All-In-One/README.md

 When the temperature rises above 80 degrees F, a command is issued to begin the fan.
 When the temperature drops below 77 degrees F, a command is issued to halt the fan.

 When humidity rises above 75% relative humidity, a command is issued to open the window.
 When the humidity falls below 60% relative humidity, a command is issued to close the window.

+The python server is in charge of monitoring the output of the Arduino.
+It reads the comm channel (#5 by default).
+When it observes an issued command, it sends a POST to the webserver.